splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

         #. ``http.host``
         #. ``http.url`` in libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower or ``url.full`` in libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher
         #. ``net.peer.name`` in libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower or ``server.address`` in libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher
 #.
 If step 2 is not true, looks for the service name in the following tags, in order.
 If any of these tags are found, infers the service name from the first appearing tag.
-If none of these tags are found, the span is not considered related to an inferred HTTP service.
+If none of these tags are found, Splunk APM does not consider the span to be related to an inferred HTTP service.
     #. ``http.host``: host name extracted as-is
     #. ``peer.hostname``: host name extracted as-is
     #. ``peer.address``: host name is extracted from the URL